 Someone said, “If you want to go fast, go alone but if you want to go far, go together.”
 Nobody is saying this will be easy.
 Partnership can be even messier than working with Freshmen, but we don’t really have a choice.
 Here’s a few reasons why…

-- Cause Jesus Said: In His only prayer for us, Jesus said the world would be convinced when ALL believers are ONE (John 17:20-23).
+- Cause Jesus Said So: In His only prayer for us, Jesus said the world would be convinced when ALL believers are ONE (John 17:20-23).
 We’re not supposed to do this alone.

-- Cause our Bosses Said: Through much prayer and transformation, the leadership of our ministry have put everything on the line to try to reshape our ministry in such a way that Each Student on Every Campus has a chance to experience the gospel.
+- It’s the Mission of Cru: Through much prayer and transformation, the leadership of our ministry have put everything on the line to try to reshape our ministry in such a way that Each Student on Every Campus has a chance to experience the gospel.
 Doubling or tripling our staff won’t do it.
-They said we need to partner.
+We must partner in order to get there.

 - It’s Best for our Students: Cru isn’t the Church or even a church.
 We don’t have generations or discipline and we won’t be with them throughout their whole life.
 The local church is the primary engine of the Bride of Christ.
 Oh also, when a local church or church member adopts a student they can be…

-- discipled closelyscholarshipped consistently empowered on campus and after graduation
+- empowered both on campus and after graduation

 - It’s Best for Churches: Cru needs local churches, but they need us too.
 In some towns, Cru has a bad reputation for being an isolated community where all the young people go.
 Without the passion and vibrant faith that students bring to the body, even churches that thrive in most areas limp along with a huge gap between high school and parenthood.
 But churches don’t just need students, they need Cru.
 Be bring to the table…